COSC3020/quicksort-pivot-ross223/README.md

 In scenerio 4, none of the pivots chosen are good pivots so we can ignore this scenerio as we will never get a good pivot value from it.

-## Sources

-Assel Aljazwe provided massive help in this exercise

 Therefore, our total probability can be obtained from adding up all the scenerios probability which equates to 68.75% chance to choose a good pivot.

 So based on this probability the median of three way of choosing a pivot is better than the leftmost element always being the pivot by about 18.75%

+## Sources

+Assel Aljazwe provided a lot of help with this exercise.